jaytiwari05/LinkGrabber/README.md

-# Web Crawler with Keyword Filtering
+# Link Grabber for Bug Hunters

-This Python script is a simple web crawler that recursively scrapes URLs from a given starting point and filters them based on a provided keyword.
-It uses the `requests` and `BeautifulSoup` libraries to fetch and parse HTML content and avoids visiting duplicate URLs.
+This Python script is a recursive web crawler designed specifically for bug hunters and penetration testers.
+It helps in identifying URLs of interest on a target website, filtered by a specified keyword.
+The script can be a valuable asset during the reconnaissance phase of a security assessment.

 ## Features
-- Recursively finds and prints URLs from a starting webpage.
+- **Recursive Crawling**: Automatically traverses all linked pages on a target domain.
-- Filters URLs based on a user-specified keyword.
+- **Keyword Filtering**: Outputs only URLs containing a specific keyword, helping focus on areas of interest.
-- Avoids revisiting already visited URLs to improve efficiency.
+- **Duplicate Avoidance**: Uses a `set` to ensure the same URL is not visited multiple times.
-- Handles invalid or unreachable URLs gracefully.
+- **Robust Error Handling**: Handles unreachable URLs gracefully.

 ## Prerequisites

-Before running the script, ensure you have the following installed:
+Ensure you have the following installed before running the script:

 - Python 3.x
 - Required Python libraries:
   - `requests`
   - `beautifulsoup4`

-You can install the required libraries using pip:
+Install the required libraries with:

 ```bash
 pip install requests beautifulsoup4